 Doctor Patient Communication with One-on-One Analysis

-A cornerstone of successful treatment is a good doctor patient relationship.
-During one-on-one analysis, where underlying issues are explored and worked through, a one-on-one analysis between doctor and patient is part of a comprehensive diagnostic evaluation.
+A cornerstone of successful treatment is a good doctor-patient relationship.
+During one-on-one analysis, underlying issues are explored and worked through.
+This type of analysis between doctor and patient is typically part of a comprehensive diagnostic evaluation.

 What Patients Want in a Doctor

 Patients have certain expectations of their doctors.
-Each patient has certain convictions in various treatment methods as well as expectations about the outcome.
-Just as the symptoms differ from person to person for the same issues, so do their expectations.
-It's key to a successful doctor patient relationship for the doctor to determine what a patient wants in his or her doctor.
+Each patient has certain convictions about various treatment methods as well as expectations about the outcome.
+Just as the symptoms differ from person to person for the same issues, so do expectations.
+It’s key to a successful doctor-patient relationship for the doctor to determine what a patient wants in his or her doctor.

 What Do Patients Say They Want?

-- Partnership: Patients prefer doctors who work with them rather than feel things are being done to them.
-This means patients getting details on their conditions, treatments, and how treatment will progress from the initial assessment.
+Partnership: Patients prefer doctors who work with them rather than feel things are being done to them.
+This means patients get details on their conditions, treatments, and how treatment will progress from the initial assessment.